 Mid layers are the part of the layering that really can be “fudged” more than any other layer.
 Fleece, down, or wool is best, but it doesn’t need to be top of the line or super technical to be effective.

-Here in Wyoming we opt for mid layers on the coldest of days or if we are layering for long days in the cold and want to be able to remove or put on more gear as the temperature changes.
+Where Amelia lives, in Wyoming, her family opts for mid layers on the coldest of days or if they are layering for long days in the cold and want to be able to remove or put on more gear as the temperature changes.

-The options below are our favorite mid layers.
-I also recommend checking out our post on best puffy jackets for kids for more options than we have room to outline below.
+The options below are our team’s favorite mid layers.
+Check out our post on the best puffy jackets for kids for even more options.

 Mid Layer Jackets for Kids